 From the Volume Viewer menu bar, select Tools > Volume Tracer dialog to open the Volume Tracer dialog.
 In the Volume Tracer dialog, select File > New Marker Set.

-In the Volume Tracer dialog, check Mouse > Place markers on data planes, Move and resize markers, and Link new marker to selected marker.
+In the Volume Tracer dialog, check Mouse > Place markers on high density, Place markers on data planes, Move and resize markers, Link new marker to selected marker, and Link consecutively selected markers.

 Click on the Marker Color swatch, and select a color.
 Repeat this step for Link color.